Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-After menopause, estrone is the only type of estrogen that your body keeps making naturally.
-Postmenopausal people usually have higher estrone levels than those who are premenopausal.
-Males also have estrone but in much lower amounts.
+After menopause, estrone is the only type of estrogen your body keeps making naturally.
+Males and females both make estrone.
+But males have much lower amounts

 Function